-Many people think that modular construction has only been around for a short amount of time, a contributing factor to this is how it is referred to in the industry as a “modern method of construction”, but it actually has over a century of history.
+Many people think that offsite construction has only been around for a short amount of time, a contributing factor to this is how it is referred to in the industry as a “modern method of construction”, but it actually has over a century of history.

 Sears launched a “Book of Modern Homes” which featured a variety of house plans with associated materials, which over the next 30 years saw half a million prefabricated homes priced between $700 and over $4000 being sold throughout the US.